FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 Spending a week at the beach is both one of the most trying and the most beneficial things that you can do for your skin.
-You expose yourself to the elements, get rid of the makeup and the city grime, and really take things back to basics - for better or worse.
+You expose yourself to the elements, get rid of the makeup, shed the city grime, and take things back to basics - for better or worse.

 Here’s what I learned during that process.

 A beach vacation is a messy business.
-There’s saltwater, sand, sweat, dirt, and a whole bunch of other things going on - even if you do it “fancy.”
-And if you’re in and out of the water, you just can’t maintain a full face of makeup.
+There’s saltwater, sand, sweat, and dirt, - even if you do it “fancy.”
+And if you’re in and out of the water, there's not way to maintain a full face of makeup.

 That’s why, during my trip, I went makeup-free for the majority of the time (save a nice dinner or two).
-And I really think that my skin thanked me for it.
+And my skin thanked me for it.

 This is especially true if you keep your makeup on for long periods of time or occasionally sleep in your makeup.

 After a few days makeup-free, I found improvements in:

 Seeing your bare skin in the light of day can be a little intimidating - especially if you have dry spots, congestion, and other imperfections staring back at you.